A Quick and Good Sketch

 * Apply colors over and beyond the black lines, even better if watercolors or

-pen on paper to show the looseness of the sketch.
+markers bleed the pen on paper to show the looseness of the sketch.

 * Use Primary Colors: Yellow, Red and Blue.
 Add Green, Purple and Orange will